 Have you ever seen a bad ingrown toenail get removed?
 If you have, you’ll likely agree that it’s a deterrent to having another one.
 Treatment usually involves lots of local anesthesia (i.e. needles) and partial manual removal of the toenail.
 It’s not a good day when this has to happen.
 By the way, the above picture is what your toe looks like after repair!

 So, you can avoid this fate.
 Just follow a few simple steps to avoid it in the first place.

 - Don’t bite your nails.
-Doing so just adds the risk of really bad types of bacteria to the mix for when the infection occurs.
+As discussed in the human bites blog post, you’ve just added really bad bacterial to the mix for when the infection occurs.

 - Don’t cut your toenail so short that you can’t see some of the white tips.
 Be sure to let the corners extend past the skin.

 - Don’t wear excessively tight shoes that literally smash your toes onto themselves.

 Here’s a final note: if you’re diabetic or have another cause of a compromised immune system, these infections can spread rapidly and extend into the bone – these infections are very serious.
 In some cases this has led to amputated toes.
 If an ingrown toenail happens to you, I’d suggest getting seen sooner rather than later.

 Thanks for liking and following Straight, No Chaser!
 This public service provides a sample of 844-SMA-TALK and http://www.SterlingMedicalAdvice.com (SMA).
 Enjoy some of our favorite posts and frequently asked questions as well as a daily note explaining the benefits of SMA membership.
 Please share our page with your Friends on WordPress, on Facebook at and on Twitter at @asksterlingmd.